Fimesfi/fimestheme/README.md

 Fimestheme
 ===

 Custom modification for Fimes web development.
-Original work by Automattic / _s or Underscores.
+Original work by Automattic / Fimestheme or Underscores.

 Hi.
 I'm a starter theme called Fimestheme, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.